csc-training/sscc-qc-basic/tutorial2/README.md

 which you can give or skip by another `enter`.
 Then we'll get into business.

+## Setting up geometry

-## Define will ask the same questions that were given on the TmoleX GUI.
+Define will ask the same questions that were given on the TmoleX GUI.
 We start with the geometry.
 To load the geometry, give

 The relevant line in the options is